 '''

-; The byte at address 32768 is #CALL:peek(32768).
+; The word at address 32768 is #CALL:word(32768).

 '''

-This instance of the #CALL macro expands to the return value of the peek method (on the HtmlWriter or AsmWriter subclass being used) when called with the argument 32768.
+This instance of the #CALL macro expands to the return value of the word method (on the HtmlWriter or AsmWriter subclass being used) when called with the argument 32768.

 For information on writing methods that may be called by a #CALL macro, see the documentation on extending SkoolKit.